Introduction

 Animation Techniques

-- Animation techniques are methods used to create motion in multimedia graphics.
+- Animation techniques are methods for creating motion in multimedia graphics.

 - There are different techniques used in multimedia graphics.
 Each technique has its own advantages and is selected based on the requirements of the multimedia project.
 These are –